flecs-hub/flecs-engine/README.md

 ### Run everywhere, for everyone
 One of the goals of the engine is to run Flecs demos, which in most cases will be viewed on (mobile) browsers.
 Therefore the engine will have to restrain itself to technologies that are stable and widely adopted (so sadly no webgpu).

-Applications written for the engine should run unmodified in the browser as well as standalone application.
+Applications written for the engine should run in the browser and as standalone application with the same code.

 ## Technical constraints